 An opening side door is a terrific and useful addition to this helm station.
 It adds excellent ventilation to the salon when running and cross-ventilation at anchor or the dock as well, thanks to the slide-open window section opposite.
 The door also helps when tying up the boat single-handed, a handy feature for a cruising couple, or even a solo cruiser.

 The aft salon seat has the battery switches behind a wood-finish door on the inboard side of its base.
 That bench is part of a fore-and-aft booth-style seating area to port with an expandable wood-finish table on a fixed pedestal.
 The table has a folding leaf on its forward end.
 When folded, it gives enough space to allow the backrest of the aft-facing forward seat to flip aft.
-When it does, the backrest supports raise the entire seat by a few inches to improve the vantage point in this companion seat configuration.
+When it does, the backrest supports to raise the entire seat by a few inches to improve the vantage point in this companion seat configuration.

-The cockpit is ready for entertaining family and friends, with easy access to the galley and U-shaped seating wrapping around a solid-wood table on a single fixed pedestal.
+The cockpit is ready for entertaining family and friends, with easy access to the galley and U-shaped seating wrapping around a solid wood table on a single fixed pedestal.
 There’s stowage in lockers under the seats.
-The aft-facing seat at the forward end of the cockpit has no backrest, since it would interfere with the sliding doors to the salon.
+The aft-facing seat at the forward end of the cockpit has no backrest since it would interfere with the sliding doors to the salon.

 The hardtop extends aft from the aft bulkhead and includes lighting.
 An optional Bimini can be added to the trailing edge.

 A mechanical space is beneath the large deck hatch leading to the bilge area.
-The hatch is held open with gas struts, and there’s good volume of useful stowage.
+The hatch is held open with gas struts, and there’s a good volume of useful stowage.